TheLX5/SMW-Patches/Retry System/README.txt

 15. (ver 2.06c) Added compatibility with SA-1 pack v1.35+, by remapping the windowing channel automatically from 7 to 1.
 (KevinM)

+16. (ver 2.06c) Fixed an issue with the retry prompt with SA-1 pack v1.40+, due to a routine previously used by retry that's hijacked by SA-1.

+17. (ver 2.06c) Added !prompt_letters_palette and !prompt_cursor_palette defines in retry_table.asm to easily change the palette used by the retry prompt.

 **********************************
 * Compatibility Management       *
 **********************************